 Using Visitor Behavior to Your Advantage

 When considering a redesign, look at how a typical user navigates through your site, a principle referred to as “User Flow” or “Behavior Flow.”
+These metrics are essential in strategic web design.

 Seeing which pages follow another most often may lead you to remove steps from your checkout process or add more advertising or promotional messaging to pages at particular locations along the path.
 Spotting where users drop off can be just as worthwhile.
 Changing content or design at a pivotal point may keep visitors moving through the site.